 Note: Legislators-elect should not obligate any expenditures to be made from their district office allowances until they are sworn in.
-No such expenditures will be paid.
+Such expenditures will not be paid.

-New legislators should carefully examine the section of law on district office allowances (25 ILCS 115/4).
-It (like all Illinois statutes) can be viewed by visiting www.ilga.gov and clicking on the "Illinois Compiled Statutes" link in the upper-right area of that homepage.
+New legislators should consult the Secretary of the Senate or the Clerk of the House for more information on their district office allowances.
+Legislators can also examine the section of the law on district office allowances (25 ILCS 115/4).
+It (like all Illinois statutes) can be viewed by going to www.ilga.gov and clicking on the "Illinois Compiled Statutes" link in the upper-right area of that page.